danielharrell/LectFall2015/Question.md

 Make larger question about what makes questions intelligible, even possible.
 (Underline possible.)
 Intelligible enough to stand on their own, but compelling enough to call forth a reply.
+Permanent enough to remain questions yet compelling enough to produce answers.
+Distinguish practical from theoretical questions.
-WHat is strange is that the more independent they are, the more compelling they are. telligible they are on their own, the more compelling in calling forth a response they seem to be.
+WHat is strange is that the
+more independent they are, the more compelling they are. telligible they are on their own, the more compelling in calling forth a response they seem to be.
 Why is there